Census Dots

 Multiracial

-Of the 1,466 places in Illinois, Long Point is the 1190th most populous.
+Long Point is ranked the 1145th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Long Point was ranked the 1190th most populous place in the 2020 Census.

 Long Point's White Population